Kounu: Adoption of Thoudu Nungthel Leima - Cursed baby's next incarnation

 Kounu and Koupalu lived together.
 Once Leimarel Sidabi decided to incarnate herself as the daughter of the two.
 So, Leimarel incarnated herself into a baby infant girl.
 On the very day, Kounu and Koupalu were walking on a hilly region.
 Koubru got very thirsty.
 He found Kounu's pitcher empty.
 Unable to bear his thirst, he went down the riverside to drink water.
 Surprisingly, he found a newly born girl lying on a stone slab of the river bed.
 Koupalu shouted three times if there was anyone for the baby girl.
 No one responded.
 So, Koupalu and Kounu brought the girl to their abode.
 The two adopted the girl as their own daughter.
 They gave her three names.
-The baby was named "Ipok Leima" ("Eepok Leima") because she was found in the stream.
+The baby was named Ipok Leima because she was found in the stream.
 The baby was also named Thoudu Nungthel Leima because she was found lying on the stone slab.
-The baby was given her final name as "Taipang Nganpi" ("Taibang Nganbi") because she was beautiful as well as bright.
+The baby was given her final name as Taipang Nganpi, because she was beautiful as well as bright.

-Kounu and Loyalakpa

-Once Kounu was asked by her son Loyalakpa about the true origin of Thoudu Nungthel Leima.
-Loyalakpa was suspicious if Thoudu Nungthel Leima was really his real sister or not.
-Koupalu had already warned Kounu not to reveal the secret of Thoudu Nungthel Leima to their son.
-So, at first, Kounu lied to him.
-But at Loyalakpa's grudge, she decided to tell him the truth.
-But since both Kounu and Loyalakpa were at Koupalu's abode, she dared not to speak anything about it.
-She feared Koupalu might heard of it.
-With permission from Koupalu, Kounu, and her son Loyalakpa went to her abode.
-It was the safe place to reveal the truth.
-Kounu narrated Loyalakpa how she and Koupalu found Thoudu Nungthel Leima lying on a stone slab in the river.
-She revealed that Thoudu Nungthel Leima was actually their adopted daughter and not real by birth.

-Later, Kounu's son Loyalakpa and Kounu's adopted daughter Thoudu Nungthel Leima married.
+Kounu's son Loyalakpa was suspicious, and asked his mother whether Thoudu Nungthel Leima his real sister or not.
+Koupalu had already warned Kounu not to reveal the secret adoption to their son, so, at first, Kounu lied to him.
+But Loyalakpa was insistent, and eventually Kounu revealed the truth.
+Later, Loyalakpa and Kounu's adopted daughter Thoudu Nungthel Leima married.

 Cults and shrines

-Kounu and her husband Koupalu are worshipped in many cults and shrines of Manipur.
-Some are located in Mayang Langjing, Awang Khunnou, Senjam, Chirang, Loitang Khunnou, Tingri, Koutruk, Awang Potsangbam, Sairem Khul, Kameng, Sarouthel, Lairel Sajik, Lairel Kaabi, Heibongpokpi, Nongchup Sanjenbam, Tauthong, Haorang Keithel, Haorang Saabal, Kwak Siphai, Narelkonjin, Thamnapokpi, Awang Sekmai, Leimram, Phumlou Keiroi, Phumlou Siphai, Potsangbam Thouriphi, Samushang, Keinou Thongthak, Khonghampat, Akham, Morok Ingkhol, Lambaal Khul, Phayeng, Haujongban, Awang Keingam, Khurkhul and Leikinthabi.
-According to Meitei culture, Kounu and Koupalu are the protectors of said places.
+Kounu and her husband Koupalu are worshipped in many shrines of which they are regarded as the protectors.

-In the village of Senjan Chirang in Manipur, there is a pantheon of the goddess as "Ebendhou Kounu Lairembi Lai Haraofam".
+In the village of Senjan Chirang in Manipur, there is a pantheon of the goddess as Laishang.